BioSkryb/bj-expression/README.md

     --publish_dir       DIR     Path to run output directory
                                 DEFAULT:

-    --n_reads           VAL     Number of reads to sample for analysis eg. 2.5M == 5M paired reads
+    --n_reads           VAL     Number of reads to sample for analysis
                                 DEFAULT: 100000

     --read_length       VAL     Desired read length for analysis and excess to be trimmed
                                 DEFAULT: 75